ozblech/arbox-employees-app/README.md

 CRUD for Employees & Departments

 Search functionality with * to show all

-🐳 Running the App in Docker (Create a network and connect the empsql container to it and then run the app container)
+## 🐳 Running with Docker

+(Create a network and connect the empsql container to it and then run the app container)
 ```bash
 docker network create empnet
 docker network connect empnet empsql